scenarioo/pizza-delivery/README.md

 # pizza-delivery

-Simple Selenium and Scenarioo demo in Java.
+Simple Selenium and Scenarioo Demo in Java.

+This example demonstrates how to use the Scenarioo Writer Library in your Selenium Webtests to produce Scenarioo Documentation data.

 ## Production code